 Past performance is no guarantee of future results.
 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 For performance data current to the most recent month end, please call 877.658.9473.

-Yields Spiked Up - the yield curve turned around from the recent course and jumped higher across the rate spectrum, giving the fixed-income markets negative returns for the quarter.
-Interest rates from the 2-year to 30-year maturities all spiked higher in the 4th quarter, as it is now expected that the Federal Reserve will pause in their process of lowering interest rates for the first half of 2025, sending shock waves through the fixed income markets.
+Yields fell, reversing the recent trend, falling across the rate spectrum, giving the fixed income markets positive returns for the quarter.
+Interest rates from the 2-year to 30-year maturities all moved lower in the first quarter, as it is now expected that the Federal Reserve will maintain their pause in their process of lowering interest rates for the first half of 2025, if not the entire year.

-The probability of a recession has moderated as the economy has not slowed as much as expected, and the employment numbers and consumer spending remain strong.
-Although a recession is probably avoidable, the estimate remains around 20%, according to the Bloomberg survey results.
+The probability of a recession has moderated as the economy has not slowed as much as expected and the employment numbers and consumer spending remain strong.
+Although a recession is probably avoidable, the estimate remains around 30% according to the Bloomberg survey results.

 Past performance is no guarantee of future results.
 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 For performance data current to the most recent month end, please call 877.658.9473.

-The Fed started its process of lowering interest rates over the past 3 FOMC meetings; however, core inflation remains high at 3.2% and well above the Fed’s target of 2.0%, so we will likely see a slower pace of interest rate decreases than investors initially thought and may see a pause until mid-2025.
+The Fed paused its process of lowering interest rates over the past three FOMC meetings; however, core inflation remains high at 3.3% and well above the Fed’s target of 2.0%, so we will likely see a slower pace of interest rate decreases than investors initially thought and may see a pause until late-2025 or the first part of 2026.
 That being said, some analysts are still expecting over 50 basis points of rate cuts before the end of the year.

-The yield curve reversed its inversion, but due to a resilient economy, the interest rates across the yield curve have moved higher over the past quarter.
-Employment numbers remain steady, and a recession is probably not on the immediate horizon this year, so we probably need to expect higher interest rates for longer than we expected to see over the past year.
-Total job openings continue to tick down, and Private (ADP) employment gains are showing signs of slowing as well, but Consumer Sentiment, measured by the University of Michigan Consumer Sentiment Index, has steadily been moving higher since it bottomed in July at 66 and is now at 74 as we close out 2024.
+The yield curve reversed its inversion in late 2024 but due to a resilient economy, the interest rates across the yield curve moved lower over the past quarter.
+Employment numbers remain steady and a recession is probably not on the immediate horizon this year so we probably need to expect higher interest rates for longer than we expected to see over the past year.
+Total job openings continue to tick down and Private (ADP) employment gains are showing signs of slowing as well but Consumer Sentiment, measured by the University of Michigan Consumer Sentiment Index, has steadily been moving lower in 2025 to 57 since it peaked at 74 at the end of 2024.
+It is well believed that first quarter GDP will be at or below 1% annualized growth but a few analysts are warning that GDP for the first quarter will actually be negative.

-The global capital markets continue to face several geopolitical risks as we kick off 2025, which could significantly impact investor sentiment and market stability.
-One key concern is the ongoing war in Israel and the Middle East against the terrorist proxies of Iran in Hamas, Hezbollah, and the Houthi rebels.
-The Russia/Ukraine war appears to have reached a stalemate, but neither side is showing any willingness to negotiate and end the fighting yet.
-Political conflicts with China can also introduce instability and raise concerns about the business environment in the next several months.
-At least the heated political environment that we endured most of last year has subsided, and we hope that Donald Trump can bring some stability to foreign relations as he starts his second term as president.
-Knowing who is in charge will take some of the uncertainty out of the market, but fluctuations in stock prices will remain and be driven by new issues that we haven’t considered yet.
+The global capital markets continue to face several geopolitical risks as we move into the second quarter of 2025, which could significantly impact investor sentiment and market stability.
+One key concern is the speed of policy changes coming from the Trump administration during his first 70 days in office as well as the effect of the Trump Tariffs on the US and Global economy.
+We are also still dealing with the ongoing war in Israel and against the terrorist proxies of Iran in the Houthi rebels.
+The Russia/Ukraine war appears to have reached a stalemate but neither side is showing any willingness to negotiate and end the fighting yet, even though President Trump is talking to both sides and pushing for an end to the war.
+Trade conflicts and tariffs with China will also introduce instability and raise concerns about the business environment in the next several months.
+Even with these headwinds, volatility in stock prices will remain high and may be driven by new issues that we haven’t considered yet.
 As usual, we will closely monitor global and domestic developments and assess their potential impacts on our investment strategies.

-We still believe that we are in the early innings of the bull market, even though it is disappointing to see the negative performance this quarter for all our ETFs and the underperformance to their secular benchmark.
-We will not be surprised to see additional profit-taking during the first few months of 2025 in the mega-cap growth stocks that have caused our ETFs to underperform their secular benchmarks during this past year.
-This could bring a normal correction of -10% or more in the next few months but will also continue to shift attention to the broader large-cap market as well as the small and mid-cap that have been ignored for most of the past two years.
-We have been facing the same headwinds for the last couple of years – inflation, high interest rates, war in Ukraine, war in Israel, and geopolitical tensions with China- so we need to remain patient and stay focused on long-term opportunities.
+We are confident that we are still in the early innings of the bull market and even though it is disappointing to see another negative performance this quarter for several of our ETFs, we were pleased to see a few of our ETFs show slight outperformance to their secular benchmark.
+We are not surprised to see the profit-taking during the first few months of 2025 in the mega-cap growth stocks that have caused our ETFs to underperform their secular benchmarks during 2024 and will not be surprised if this negative trend in the first quarter turns into the correction of -10% or more that we have been warning about for the past several quarters.
+We still expect the broader large-cap market as well as the small- and mid-cap markets that have been ignored for most of the past two years show tremendous upside potential in the next 12 to 24 months.
+We are still facing the same headwinds from the last couple of years – inflation, high interest rates, the war in Ukraine, the war in Israel, and geo-political tensions with China, and a couple of new ones if the Trump Tariffs get implemented, so we need to remain patient and stay focused on long term opportunities.

 Whatever may come, our Lord is still in control.
-We remain thankful for the provision, protection, and blessings that we receive from our Heavenly Father and are looking expectantly to what God has in store for 2025 and beyond.
+We remain thankful for the provision, protection, and blessings that we receive from our Heavenly Father and are looking expectantly to what God has in store for the rest of 2025 and beyond.

-We are thankful for each of you for bringing Glory and Honor to our Heavenly Father and our Savior Jesus Christ as you serve your clients through Biblically Responsible Investing.
+We are thankful to each of you for bringing Glory and Honor to our Heavenly Father and our Savior Jesus Christ as you serve your clients through Biblically Responsible Investing.

 Prepared by Darrell W. Jayroe, CFA, CFP®, CKA®